-Specified Employee Provisions Sample Clauses
+Specified Employee Provisions Clause Samples

 Specified Employee Provisions.
 For purposes of determining the time of payment of any severance payable pursuant to Section 4(b)(ii), Section 4(c)(ii) and Section 4(d)(i)(B), and the timely return of the Release in accordance with Section 4(f), the Date of Termination shall be the date that the Executive incurs a “separation from service” within the meaning of Treasury Regulation § 1.409A-1(h).
 To the extent the Executive’s “separation from service” is within the 60 day period ending on December 31 of any calendar year, the severance payable pursuant to Section 4(b)(ii), Section 4(c)(ii) and Section 4(d)(i)(B) will be paid no earlier than the first business day of the following calendar year.
 In the event the Executive is determined, in accordance with the methods specified in the regulations issued under Section 409A of the Code, to be a “specified employee” (within the meaning of Section 409A(a)(2)(B)(i) of the Code) of the Company at the time of the Executive’s “separation from service” (within the meaning of Section 409A(a)(2)(A)(i) of the Code and the applicable regulations and administrative guidance issued thereunder) then, in-lieu of providing Welfare Benefit Continuation pursuant to this Section 4 with respect to benefits that would not constitute medical expenses deductible under section 213 of the Code (disregarding the requirement of section 213(a) of the Code that the deduction is available only to the extent that such expenses exceed 7.5 percent of adjusted gross income) (“Non-Medical Continuation Benefits”), during the six month period following Executive’s “separation from service,” the Company shall pay to the Executive an amount equal to the Company-provided costs of such Non-Medical Continuation Benefits in a single lump sum payment on the first day of the seventh month following the Executive’s “separation from service.”
 Nothing in this Section 4(h) will impact the obligation of the Company to provide Welfare Benefit Continuation as provided in this Section 4 with respect to Welfare Benefits other than Non-Medical Continuation Benefits or to provide Non-Medical Continuation Benefits following the six month period following Executive’s “separation from service.”
 This Section 4(h) will have no effect with respect to benefits payable pursuant to this Agreement due to the Executive’s Disability.

 Specified Employee Provisions.
-Notwithstanding any other provision of this Agreement to the contrary, if at the time of the Executive’s separation from service, (i) the Executive is a specified employee (within the meaning of Section 409A and using the identification methodology selected by the Company from time to time), and (ii) the Company makes a good faith determination that an amount payable on account of such separation from service to the Executive constitutes deferred compensation (within the meaning of Section 409A) the payment of which is required to be delayed pursuant to the six (6)-month delay rule set forth in Section 409A in order to avoid taxes or penalties under Section 409A (the “Delay Period”), then the Company will not pay such amount on the otherwise scheduled payment date but will instead pay it in a lump sum on the first business day after such Delay Period (or upon the Executive’s death, if earlier), together with interest for the period of delay, compounded annually, equal to the prime rate (as published in the Wall Street Journal) in effect as of the dates the payments should otherwise have been provided.
+Notwithstanding any other provision of this Agreement to the contrary, if at the time of the Executive’s separation from service, (a) the Executive is a specified employee (within the meaning of Section 409A and using the identification methodology selected by the Company from time to time), and (b) the Company makes a good faith determination that an amount payable on account of such separation from service to the Executive constitutes deferred compensation (within the meaning of Section 409A) the payment of which is required to be delayed pursuant to the six (6)-month delay rule set forth in Section 409A in order to avoid taxes or penalties under Section 409A (the “Delay Period”), then the Company will not pay such amount on the otherwise scheduled payment date but will instead pay it in a lump sum on the first business day after such Delay Period (or upon the Executive’s death, if earlier), together with interest for the period of delay, compounded annually, equal to the prime rate (as published in the Wall Street Journal) in effect as of the dates the payments should otherwise have been provided.
 To the extent that any benefits to be provided during the Delay Period are considered deferred compensation under Section 409A provided on account of a “separation from service,” and such benefits are not otherwise exempt from Section 409A, the Executive shall pay the cost of such benefit during the Delay Period, and the Company shall reimburse the Executive, to the extent that such costs would otherwise have been paid by the Company or to the extent that such benefits would otherwise have been provided by the Company at no cost to the Executive, the Company’s share of the cost of such benefits upon expiration of the Delay Period, and any remaining benefits shall be reimbursed or provided by the Company in accordance with the procedures specified herein.

 Specified Employee Provisions.
 Notwithstanding any other provision of this Agreement to the contrary, if at the time of Executive’s separation from service from Company (a) Executive is a “specified employee” (within the meaning of Section 409A and using the identification methodology selected by Company from time to time), and (b) Company makes a good faith determination that an amount payable on account of such separation from service to Executive constitutes nonqualified deferred compensation (within the meaning of Section 409A) the payment of which is required to be delayed pursuant to the six-month delay rule set forth in Section 409A in order to avoid taxes or penalties under Section 409A (the “Delay Period”), then Company will not pay such amount on the otherwise scheduled payment date but will instead pay it in a lump sum on the first payroll period after such Delay Period (or the first payroll period following Executive’s death, if earlier), without interest thereon.